jk-nd/Project_VC_Demo/README.md

 ## License and Requirements

-This demo project is released under MIT license.
+This demo project is released under the Apache License 2.0.

 The Noumena NPL components (Engine, Read Model) used in this project require a Noumena Developer License for development and testing purposes.
 These components are freely available under the NPL RUNTIME DEVELOPER license, but production use would require appropriate Noumena licenses.